Skip to content

 Recommended for: Anyone who trades comfort for the view.

-Narrow ridge, exposed climbing, and a legendary peak: The Mittellegigrat takes you on a thrilling journey up the Eiger.
+Narrow ridge, exposed climbing, and a legendary peak: The Mittellegi ridge takes you on a thrilling journey up the Eiger.

 This tour is pure passion for alpinists.
-The Mittellegigrat demands climbing technique, endurance, and mental strength.
-Airy passages, impressive views, and an unforgettable summit experience make this route a true classic.
-At the top awaits the Eiger, below is Grindelwald – in between lies an impressive tour to a legendary peak of the Alps.
+The Mittellegi ridge demands climbing skills, endurance, and mental strength.
+Airy sections with impressive views, and an unforgettable summit experience make this route a true classic.
+The Eiger at the top, Grindelwald below – in between lies an impressive climb to a legendary peak of the Alps.

 Itinerary